-The HDFT Pathology Laboratory does not to make reference to UKAS accreditation (or use of the UKAS accreditation symbol) in its reports; where a test is non-accredited it will be listed in the Pathology User Handbook to that effect.
+The UKAS publication GEN 6 (Reference to accreditation and multilateral recognition signatory status by UKAS accredited bodies) stipulates the need to identify tests that are accredited and distinguish from those that are not.
+The HDFT Pathology Laboratory does not to make reference to UKAS accreditation (or use of the UKAS accreditation symbol) in its reports.
+This is to avoid interference with the interpretation of pathology results (particularly those that have interpretive comments or a high number of assays reported).
+However, where a test is non-accredited this will be indicated on the report, and will be listed in the Pathology User Handbook to that effect.